-Tuberculosis is also a problem in a number of animal species either because of potential transmission to humans, costs to agricultural production or because of the impact on the cost of the animals themselves.
+Tuberculosis is also a problem in a number of animal species either because of potential transmission to humans or from humans to animals (i.e., zoonotic disease), costs in lost agricultural productivity or because of the potential negative impact on the cost of the animal species themselves.
 For example, nonhuman primates used in research or in zoos are quite costly, and whole colonies can be lost if transmission is not effectively controlled through routine and accurate diagnosis.
-Bovine (Cattle) TB can be transmitted from livestock or deer to humans and to other animals.
-Under rules established by the Animal and Plant Health Inspection Service, a state can lose the right to move cattle across state lines if TB is detected in two or more herds as has recently happened in Texas and Michigan.
+Bovine (cattle) TB can be transmitted from livestock or deer to humans and to other animals both domestic and wild.
+Under rules established by the Animal and Plant Health Inspection Service ("APHIS"), a state can lose the right to move cattle across state lines if TB is detected in two or more herds, and such a prohibition, has recently occurred in Minnesota, Texas, New Mexico and Michigan.
 TB control of meat at slaughterhouses is dependent upon visual inspection.
-The Company believes that a rapid test could complement or supplant these visual inspections.
+The Company believes that a more accurate and rapid test could conceivably complement or supplant these visual inspections.

-Chembio has already completed development of a rapid lateral-flow test for the detection of TB in Non-Human Primates (PrimaTB STAT-PAK), and has a similar test near completion for multiple host species, including cattle, deer, elephant and other exotic wildlife.
-The tests can use serum, plasma, whole blood or "meat juice" samples and provide results within 20 minutes.
-The Company believes, subject to USDA approvals, that commercialization of these products can begin in early 2007.
+Chembio has already completed development of a rapid lateral-flow test for the detection of TB in Non-Human Primates (PrimaTB STAT-PAKTM), and has a similar test near completion for multiple host species, including cattle (BovidTB STAT-PAKTM), deer both captive and wild species (CervidTB STAT-PAKTM), camelids (CamelidTB STAT-PAKTM) and other exotic wildlife.
+The tests can use serum, plasma, whole blood or "meat juice," are simple and easy to use, have up to an 18 month shelf life at RT storage, and samples provide definitive results within 20 minutes, permitting easy use of the assay for wild species as a true capture, test and cull assay.
+The Company believes, subject to USDA approvals, that commercialization of these products may begin in early 2007.